elanmed/ff.nvim/README.md

 - Frecency scores are calculated once and cached when the picker is opened - not on every keystroke
 - Open buffers are pulled once and cached when the picker is opened
 - Icons are cached by extension to avoid calling `mini.icons` when possible
-- Results are only processed if they have a fuzzy score of at least `opts.min_score_to_consider`
+- Results are only processed if they have a fuzzy score of at least `opts.min_score_considered`
 - A max of `opts.max_results_considered` results are processed
 - A max of `opts.max_results_rendered` results are rendered to keep the picker buffer small
 - Icons and highlights can be disabled for especially large codebases